arXiv/zzzArchived_arxiv-pandoc/README.md

 `/bin` should now contain two executables, one statically linked, the other dynamically linked.

+To avoid permission issues, run `cabal clean` again from the Docker environment after the build has succeeded.

 ### packaging with nix-bundle (WIP)

 In addition to the build instructions: